pdjr-signalk/pdjr-skplugin-meta-injector/README.md

    This provides a centralised, static, mechanism for initialising meta values.

-2. Through values in the Signal K tree.
+2. Through __metadata__ values in the Signal K tree.
+   The location of these values is defined by entries in the configuration file's __includepaths__ array.
    This allows plugins or apps in Signal K to supply meta data in a distributed, dynamic, way.

-Meta data tends to be static in nature and pervasive in application and plugins will tend to be implemented so that they output meta data at the start of their execution and this raises the possibility of *metdata* being issued by a plugin before __signalk-meta__ has itself begun execution.
+Meta data tends to be static in nature and pervasive in application and plugins tend to be implemented so that they publish the meta data they generate or maintain at the start of their execution.
-Not least because meta data plays a critical role in Signal K's alarm system it is important that this type of data loss be avoided.

-To ameliorate these issues __signalk-meta__ maintains the notion of a *startup delay* - a period after plugin execution during which processing of distributed *metadata* is deferred, giving peers who generate meta data the opportunity to place uch data in the Signal K tree before __signalk-meta__ looks to consume it.
+This behaviour allows __signalk-meta__ to synchronise with dynamic providers of *metadata* by the simple expedient of waiting for a little on startup to give providers time to publish thier *metadata* to their include path before making an attempt to consume it for processing.
+The duration of this startup delay is set by the value of the __startdelay__ configuration property.

+The startup delay strategy has the added advantage of not requiring __signalk-meta__ to register for delta updates - it can simply read the published *metadata* from the tree and move on.

-__signalk-meta__ maintains a status notification at "notifications.plugins.meta.status".
-A notification with the message property value "complete" is issued after distributed *metadata* processing terminates.
+__signalk-meta__ maintains a status notification at "notifications.plugins.meta.status" which it updates when the processing of dynamic *metadata* is complete with a notification value in which the message property is assigned the value "complete".
+If all of the keys in __includepaths__ returned valid *metadata* then the notification status property will be set to "normal"; any problems and the status property will be set to "warn".

 ## Format of a *metadata* array

 A *metadata* array is simply a collection of objects containing properties which will become the properties of one or more derived meta values.

-Each object must additionally contain a **key** property which serves to identify the scope of application of its peer properties and which never itself becomes part of a meta value.
+Each object should normally contain a **key** property which serves to identify the scope of application of its peer properties and which never itself becomes part of a meta value.
+If the **key** property is not specified then object properties will be included in all issued meta objects (it is hard to see how this 'feature' might be of any use).

 The **key** property is slightly magical: it supplies either a terminal path to which ts peer properties should be applied, or a